 Next we will take a look at a product with much more connectivity - the Atlona AT-OME-PS62 switcher.

 This switcher has more connectivity but follows the same left to right rules as before.
 The first compatible port is the first HDBaseT input; which means we can talk to the serial port of an compatible HDBaseT TX unit at port 9001 (switcher IP address).
-This follows on to port 9002 for the next HDBaseT input, port 9003 for the HDBaseT output, and finally port 9004 for the serial connection of the PS62.
+This follows on to port 9002 for the next HDBaseT input, and then port 9003 for the HDBaseT output.

 I hope this improves your understanding of how to determine what port number to use for control of equipment connected to the serial port of an Atlona switcher, or a source at a TX, and/or display at an RX.
 Please check your product manuals for additional details on commands, baud rates, and all the other information relevant to serial control.